Entrants include Jessica Slater, Chloe Nelson, Katie Gibson, Lisa Borrie, Kate Ward, Helen Birmingham, Nicole Vogwill. MORE ENTRANTS BELOW …

 Brightest Micro Star

-Stellar Apprentice (office and hospitality based)
+Stellar Apprentice (office or hospitality)

-Stellar Apprentice (industry, engineering, construction based)
+Stellar Apprentice (industry, engineering, construction)

 The Shooting Star